-- Keep in mind firm growth and scalability of the process;
+- Keep in mind company growth and scalability of the process

-- Be cognizant of business continuity and disaster recovery in each instance;
+- Be cognizant of business continuity and disaster recovery in each case

-- Implement policies for information technology security and regulatory compliance for every service;
+- Apply policies for information technology security and regulatory compliance to vendors

 - Review costs and flexibility for the service on a regular basis.